brightcove/brightcove-player-sdk-ios/README.md

 ## Installation

-The Brightcove Player SDK provides installation packages for iOS and tvOS as dynamic libraries packaged as Frameworks and XCFrameworks.
+The Brightcove Player SDK is distributed as a dynamic XCFramework for iOS and tvOS.
 Deployment is supported on iOS 12.0 and above.

 ### CocoaPods

 You can use [CocoaPods][cocoapods] to add the Brightcove Player SDK to your project.
 You can find the latest `Brightcove-Player-Core` podspec [here][podspecs].
 The podspec supports both iOS and tvOS.

 When using Brightcove CocoaPods in your project, add `source 'https://github.com/brightcove/BrightcoveSpecs.git'` to the start of your Podfile.

-name.

-#### XCFramework example:

 ```bash
 source 'https://github.com/CocoaPods/Specs'